Archaeological Value Hearings Explained

 Adjourning a Hearing

-If you require more time you can request the Committee adjourn the hearing.
-For more information please contact the Heritage Council via email at heritage.council@delwp.vic.gov.au
+If you require more time you can request the Committee adjourn the hearing, using Heritage Council Form E – Request for Adjournment, available via the HCV Hub.

 Withdrawing from a Hearing

-If you wish to withdraw from the process, you must advise the Committee in writing as soon as practicable.
+If you wish to withdraw from the process, you must advise the Committee as soon as practicable.
+You can do this directly via the HCV Hub.

 Archaeological Value decisions